thibaultcha/MonteCarlo/README.md

-# Monte Carlo single and multi threaded Java implementation
+# Monte Carlo single and multithread Java implementation

 ## Why ?
 This is a small project we had to make for a Java assignment for my studies.